Last Updated: August 2020

 - where you have provided personal information voluntarily, or otherwise consented to its use, the right to withdraw your consent;

-- the right not to be discriminated against if you exercise any rights conferred on you by the California Consumer Privacy Act of 2018;
+- the right not to be discriminated against if you opt to exercise any of your consumer rights conferred by the California Consumer Privacy Act of 2018 or other applicable data protection laws;

 - the right to complain to a Data Protection Authority (see further below).